 Matthew Elliott is a veteran campaigner and policy entrepreneur, having been CEO of two successful referendum campaigns – NOtoAV in 2011 and Vote Leave in 2016.
 He also founded the TaxPayers’ Alliance, Big Brother Watch, Business for Britain and BrexitCentral.
 He has been described by the Financial Times as “one of the most formidable political strategists in Westminster”, by the New Statesman as “one of the most successful – and feared – campaigners in British politics” and by the BBC as “one of the most effective lobbyists at Westminster”.
 He is now the Senior Political Adviser to Shore Capital and Senior Adviser to Engine|MHP.

-You will unlock full access to our site, receive Iain Martin’s newsletter, the team’s daily briefing and invitations to online events.
+Reaction subscribers get Iain Martin’s weekly newsletter, full access, a daily briefing and invitations to online events.